From Legacy to Cloud-Ready: The Business Value of Dockerizing Old Applications

 Not every legacy application needs to be rewritten.
 Many still deliver significant business value.
 Dockerization allows you to modernize the deployment and infrastructure without touching the core application logic.

-Result: Years of additional productive life from existing investments.
+Result.
+Years of additional productive life from existing investments.

 2. Eliminate Hardware Lock-In